http4s/http4s/docs/src/main/tut/uri.md

 ## Receiving URIs
 URIs come in as strings from external routes or as data.
 Http4s provides encoders/decoders for `Uri` in the connector packages.
+If you want to build your own, use [`Uri.fromString`].

 For example one for [knobs]: